-1.0% last 12 months

 Anheuser-Busch InBev SA/NV operates as a holding company, which engages in the manufacture and distribution of alcoholic and non-alcoholic beverages.
 It operates through the following geographical segments: North America, Latin America West, Latin America North, Latin America South, EMEA, Asia Pacific and Global Export and Holding Companies.
 The Global Export and Holding Companies segment includes the global headquarters and the export businesses in other countries.
 Its brands include Budweiser, Corona and Stella Artois; multi-country brands Beck's, Castle, Castle Lite, Hoegaarden and Leffe; and local champions, such as Aguila, Antarctica, Bud Light, Brahma, Cass, Chernigivske, Cristal, Harbin, Jupiler, Klinskoye, Michelob Ultra, Modelo Especial, Quilmes, Victoria, Sedrin, Sibirskaya Korona, and Skol.
 The company was founded on August 2, 1977 and is headquartered in Leuven, Belgium.

-South Africa's first batch of Johnson & Johnson Covid-19 vaccines arrived in the country earlier this week.News24, almost 2 years ago
+South Africa's first batch of Johnson & Johnson Covid-19 vaccines arrived in the country earlier this week.News24, over 2 years ago

 South Africa currently has a cumulative COVID-19 caseload of 1 494 119 along with 48 313 deaths and 1 494 119 recoveries.TheSouthAfrican, over 2 years ago